Technology

 - Lighting You should be able to spot fine hairs for removal if your epilator shines a light on your skin.

-Our researchers have looked at epilators ranging in price and features offered, from brands including Braun, Panasonic, Philips and Remington.
+Our researchers have looked at the most popular epilators in the Braun Silk-épil and Philips Satinelle ranges, trying out models varying in cost from £45 to £220.
 We've found where it might be worth splashing out, so it's worth checking out our epilator first look reviews to help find the best epilator for your skin.

 How much do I need to spend on an epilator?